How we use your information

 However, your consent may not be required if an exemption is applied.
 For example where we are undertaking checks as part of the National Fraud Initiative, to prevent and detect crime, ensure we can enforce the collection of council tax, or permitted to share data under other legislation.
 We will also share your information between services in the council so we can keep our records on you as up-to-date as possible and improve our services to you.
 For example if you tell the housing team you have moved, they will pass this information on to other parts of the council to update their records but don’t worry, our staff can only see your information if they need it to do their job.

-Safeguarding – if there is a safeguarding concern, we will take immediate steps to safeguard people from harm in accordance with our safeguarding policies.
+Safeguarding – if there is a safeguarding concern, we will take immediate steps to safeguard people from harm in accordance with our Children and Adult Safeguarding Policy.
 We will only share your personal information with other agencies in order to protect your vital interests or the vital interests of another person.
-This will include information sharing with the Suffolk multi Agency Safeguarding Hub (MASH) if we believe somebody to be at risk of abuse or harm.
+This will include information sharing with the Suffolk Multi Agency Safeguarding Hub (MASH) if we believe somebody to be at risk of abuse or harm.

 We may need to collect personal information by law, carrying out a public task or under the terms of a contract we have with you.
 If you choose not to give us this personal information, it may delay or prevent us from meeting our obligations.
 It may also mean we cannot perform services or give assistance to you.
 Any data collection that is optional would be made clear at the point of collection.

-Yes - the General Data Protection Regulations provide the following rights for individuals:
+Yes - the General Data Protection Regulation provides the following rights for individuals:

 We sometimes use systems to make automated decisions based on personal information we have about you.
 This helps us to make sure our decisions are quick, fair, efficient and correct, based on what we know.
 These automated decisions can affect the service we may offer you now or in the future.